 FUN FACT: Did you know that GAP insurance does not refer to any actual “gap”?
 It is an abbreviation for Guaranteed Asset Protection.

-Remember, if it’s for your car, GAP insurance is an optional add-on to your policy.
-This means it costs extra, and that you should certainly decline it when you don’t need it.
+Remember, if it’s for your car, this insurance is an optional add-on to your policy.
+As a matter of fact, this means it costs extra and that you should undoubtedly decline it when you don’t need it.
 But when do you really need it?

 Obviously, if you didn’t get a loan for your car, you will not need GAP insurance, and this article is not for you.
-Better go straight to our reviews to find the best car insurance in the market and see which companies offer New Car Replacement coverage.
+So, better go straight to our reviews to find the best car insurance in the market and see which companies offer New Car Replacement coverage.

-Additionally, if the amount on your loan is smaller than the ACV of your car, you won’t need GAP insurance coverage.
-That happens in these two situations:
+Additionally, if the amount on your loan is smaller than the ACV of your car, you won’t need gap auto insurance.
+Namely, that happens in these two situations:

-In other instances, it’s smart to purchase GAP insurance.
+In other instances, it’s wise to purchase GAP insurance.
 Furthermore, sometimes it will be mandatory to get this coverage.
-Certain loan or lease providers will require you to buy GAP insurance, either as a part of the deal or separately.
+For instance, specific loan or lease providers will require you to buy GAP insurance, either as a part of the deal or separately.

-In some situations, you may want to cancel your GAP insurance and seek a refund.
-This can happen if you’re refinancing your vehicle and you think that the ACV of your car has exceeded the amount left on your loan.
+Then again, in some situations, you may want to cancel your GAP insurance and seek a refund.
+More specifically, this can happen if you are refinancing your vehicle and you think that the ACV of your car has exceeded the amount left on your loan.

 How to Calculate if You Need GAP Insurance

-The standard GAP insurance cost is usually equal to 4%–7% of the amount you’re paying for collision and comprehensive coverage.
-This means that if your yearly premium is $1,200, you will spend from $48 to $84 annually.
+In other words, if your yearly premium is $1,200, you will spend from $60 to $72 annually.
 The amount may not seem like a lot, but it piles up over time.